Cressida Pollock

 Cressida Pollock was appointed chief executive officer of English National Opera in March 2015.
-Since 2013, Pollock has been at McKinsey & Company, where she has served the senior management and boards of leading public and private organisations across Europe and North America.
-Her work has focused on strategy development, transformation, organisational design and customer engagement.
-Her previous experience includes investment research and analysis at Somerset Capital Management, an emerging markets investment fund, where she was one of the founding employees.
-She also has experience outside the world of business, with spells at Shelter, the housing NGO, and as an advisor at the Zambian Ministry of Health.
-Pollock is passionate about the arts.
-She has been a keen supporter of Dance Umbrella since 2010.

 Early life and education

 Pollock grew up on a farm in Northamptonshire, which her mother ran whilst her father worked as a barrister.
 She attended the sixth form of St Paul's Girls' School in London.

 She holds an MBA from the MIT Sloan School of Management.
 She also holds a BA in Law and Classics from the University of Cambridge and is a non-practising barrister and member of Lincoln's Inn.

+Career

+Since 2013, Pollock had been at McKinsey & Company, where she served the senior management and boards of leading public and private organisations across Europe and North America.
+Her work focused on strategy development, transformation, organisational design and customer engagement.

+Her previous experience included investment research and analysis at Somerset Capital Management, an emerging markets investment fund, where she was one of the founding employees.
+She also has experience outside the world of business, with spells at Shelter, the housing NGO, and as an advisor at the Zambian Ministry of Health.
+Pollock was passionate about the arts.
+She had been a keen supporter of Dance Umbrella since 2010.